Nizarel/DevOps_DevSecOps/Scenarios/Workflow/SecurityBot.md

 * [TsuyoshiUshio/SecurityBot](https://github.com/TsuyoshiUshio/SecurityBot)

 This bot is implemented by C# Azure Functions.
 You can deploy it to Azure with one click from the repository.
-It is deployed as a Consumption plan which is pay-par-use.
+It is deployed as a Consumption plan which is pay-per-use.
-It only requires Storage Account with Serucity tools access tokens.
-For more details, you can see the repo.
+It only requires a Storage Account with Security tools access tokens.
+For more details, you can take a look at the repo.
 The bot has a good extension mechanism.
-It has Providers to which we can easy to extend as creating a provider.
+It uses Providers and therefore it is easy to extend by creating a new provider for the tool that you would like to support.

 ### Install